 - If there isn't a local course available, it may be possible in exceptional circumstances, to go to one of the National Specialist Colleges

-- There's lots of information on a range of local services and national organisations to support people with special educational needs and disabilities, which explains what you and your family can expect on the Calderdale Local Offer and the Kirklees Local Offer, such as support into employment and the Access to Work Grant.
+- On the Calderdale Local Offer and the Kirklees Local Offer websites, you can find a range of local services and national organisations to support people with special educational needs and disabilities, such as support into employment and the Access to Work Grant.

 Get ahead 2019 - career and learning options at Entry level and Level 1

 What Next? - opportunities in Kirklees for students with severe or profound learning difficulties